-The particle (or particles) that make up most of the dark matter must be stable, at least on cosmological time scales, and non-baryonic, so that they do not disturb the subproccesses of BBN.
-They must also be cold or warm to properly seed structure formation, and their interactions must be weak enough to avoid violating current bounds from dark matter searches.\footnote{G.~Bertone, D.~Hooper and J.~Silk, Phys.\ Rept.\ {\bf 405}, 279 (2005); J.~L.~Feng, Annals Phys.\ {\bf 315}, 2 (2005).} Among the plethora of dark matter candidates, WIMPs --weakly interacting massive particles-- represent a particularly attractive and well motivated class of possibilities.
-This is because they combine the virtues of weak scale masses and couplings, and their stability often follows as a result of discrete symmetries that are mandatory to make electroweak theory viables (independent of cosmology).\footnote{ H.~Goldberg, Phys.\ Rev.\ Lett.\ {\bf 50}, 1419 (1983); J.~R.~Ellis, J.~S.~Hagelin, D.~V.~Nanopoulos, K.~A.~Olive and M.~Srednicki, Nucl.\ Phys.\ B {\bf 238}, 453 (1984).} Moreover, WIMPs are naturally produced with the cosmological densities required of dark matter.\footnote{R.~J.~Scherrer and M.~S.~Turner, Phys.\ Rev.\ D {\bf 33}, 1585 (1986) [Erratum-ibid.\ D {\bf 34}, 3263 (1986)]; K.~Griest, M.~Kamionkowski and M.~S.~Turner, Phys.\ Rev.\ D {\bf 41}, 3565 (1990).} It is this that we now turn to study.
+The particle (or particles) that make up most of the dark matter must be stable, at least on cosmological time scales, and non-baryonic, so that they do not disturb the subprocesses of BBN.
+They must also be cold or warm to properly seed structure formation, and their interactions must be weak enough to avoid violating current bounds from dark matter searches.\footnote{G.~Bertone, D.~Hooper and J.~Silk, Phys.\ Rept.\ {\bf 405}, 279 (2005); J.~L.~Feng, Annals Phys.\ {\bf 315}, 2 (2005).} Among the plethora of dark matter candidates, weakly interacting massive particles (WIMPs) represent a particularly attractive and well-motivated class of possibilities.
+This is because they combine the virtues of weak scale masses and couplings and their stability often follows as a result of discrete symmetries that are mandatory to make electroweak theory viable, independent of cosmology (see Appendix~\ref{susyapendice}).
+Moreover, WIMPs are naturally produced with the cosmological densities required of dark matter.\footnote{R.~J.~Scherrer and M.~S.~Turner, Phys.\ Rev.\ D {\bf 33}, 1585 (1986) [Erratum-ibid.\ D {\bf 34}, 3263 (1986)]; K.~Griest, M.~Kamionkowski and M.~S.~Turner, Phys.\ Rev.\ D {\bf 41}, 3565 (1990).} It is this that we now turn to study.